liyt96/react-native-lint-config-guide/README.md

 ### With Prettier Pre-Commit Hook

-1. No action needed, just do
+1. No action needed, when you do

 ```
 git commit
 ```

-and it should automatically format the code style for you.
+it should automatically format the code style for you.